 To defuse the currency crisis and shore up the crashing ruble, Russia’s central bank raised its key interest rate from 10.5% to 17% on December 16.

 The depreciating ruble, along with Western sanctions, has fueled inflation further.
 The weakening of the ruble has made imports expensive.

 The GDP in Russia contracted for the first time since 2009 in November 2014.
 Consequently, the Russian ruble fell by about 14% against the dollar.

 The three main issues dragging Russia to recession-like conditions are the ruble’s depreciation, declining export revenues from oil, and rampant inflation.

 After a year with relatively less drama, European politics are likely to return to center stage next year.

 The European Central Bank promised to pull out all the stops to counter the issues facing the area, but its stimulus measures have proven inadequate.

 The Dallas Fed conducts its Texas Manufacturing Survey monthly.
 The survey’s similar to other regional Fed surveys, like the Empire State Survey.

 Pending home sales are an indicator of the real estate market’s health.
 Recently, the market has been characterized by limited supply.

-The US Department of the Treasury increased the weekly auction amounts for four-week, or one-month, T-bills last week.
-The issuance was $40 billion.
+The US Department of the Treasury reduced the weekly auction amount for four-week, or one-month, Treasury bills, or T-bills, from last week.